 As described, in the vasculo-fibrogenic Erectile Dysfunction there are tissue stiffness factors associated with fibrotic processes.
 These factors usually determine a mechanical-obstructive impediment for an adequate venous return, causing a circulatory stasis with production of varicocele and venous lakes at the level of the cavernous veins, visible with color echodoppler in flaccidity, at the level of the penile root.

-In Shockwave Argentina, Dr. César Eisner performs a new treatment not invasive and without adverse effects using focused low shock waves intensity, with which it manages to reduce tissue stiffness in only 6 sessions, achieve firmer erection.
-The reduction of tissue stiffness of the corpora cavernosa is monitored and qualitatively assessed objectively by means of SWESSI 2D Elastographs.
-The use of angio-plus color echodoppler together with 2D SWE Elastography have the capability to show not only the vascular limitations present in ED, but also interstitial fibrosis in a qualitative-quantitative way, either in a color scale or in kilopascals, being able to demonstrate the therapeutic response to treatment with low intensity shock waves.
+The use of angio-plus color echodoppler together with the 2D SWE Elastography have the ability to show not only the vascular limitations present in Erectile Dysfunction, but also interstitial or plaque fibrosis in a quali-quantitative way, either on a scale of colors or in kilopascals, being able to demonstrate the therapeutic response to the treatment with shock waves of low intensity.

 Low intensity shock waves, through the mechanism of mechano transduction, promote cell release of growth factors, among which are the VEFG, vasculogenic action, TGFß1, which promotes the transdifferentiation of rigid fibroblasts (by presence in its vimentin cytoplasm) in flexible myofibroblasts (due to the presence in its cytoplasm of alpha SMA-smooth muscle actin), giving greater elasticity to the treated tissues, the eNOS (precursor of the ON) and the ON, of potent action vasodilator, among others.